 If you’re attending a bigger college or university, you should care whether or not the adjunct professors and teaching assistants at your school subsist on a toll collector’s salary.
 These grad students, aspiring educators, and — in some cases — fully-qualified educational professionals can have a direct impact on your education … and your grades.
 In many cases, somebody other than a full-time, tenured professor may preside over recitations, grade assignments, and proctor exams.
 You want these individuals to be engaged, invested, and motivated.
 Stagnant and sometimes downright insulting pay can lead to low morale, burnout, and the diminished capacity to actually give a rat’s rump about you, your grades, or your academic enrichment.
 Low pay also prevent some of the best and brightest from entering into the field of higher education.

 In other words, lower pay for your teaching assistants, adjuncts, and associate professors may translate into diminished quality in your academic experience.
-The 100 Best Online Colleges on our list benefit from academic personnel that are engaged, motivated, and qualified.
+The 50 Best Online Colleges & Universities 2019 on our list benefit from academic personnel that are engaged, motivated, and qualified.

 10. Shady For-Profit Schools